JieDuTQS/PPDOCK/README.md

 ## Data
 The training data we use comes from FAbind.
 You can download it through this [link](https://zenodo.org/records/11352521).

-The original PDBbind 2020 dataset can be download from http://www.pdbbind.org.cn.
+The original PDBbind 2020 dataset can be downloaded from http://www.pdbbind.org.cn.

 ## Train
 ### Data preprocessing